eklavya172004/MyHabbitTracker/README.md

 3. Set Up Supabase
 Create a New Project: Go to your Supabase dashboard and create a new project.

-Create the Database Table: Go to the SQL Editor in your new project and run the SQL script from the Supabase Table Setup Guide to create the daily_tasks table and enable Row Level Security (RLS).
+Create the Database Table: Go to the SQL Editor in your new project and run the SQL script provided in the project to create the daily_tasks table and enable Row Level Security (RLS).
+(You should create a file like supabase_setup.sql in your project to store this script).

 Disable Email Confirmation (Optional): If you don't want users to confirm their email upon signup, go to Authentication -> Settings and toggle off "Confirm email".